utsa-asc/college-dls/components/03-sections/03-banner/banner.readme.md

 ## Media Requirements
 - Interior Banner Image: Our standard interior banner image size is 640px (width) by 380px (height), 72 ppi (pixels per inch) jpeg or png.
-    - Image should be no larger and 300kb (kilobytes)
+    - Image should be no larger than 300kb (kilobytes)

 - Home Banner Image: Our standard interior banner image size is 1600px (width) by 800px (height), 72 ppi (pixels per inch) jpeg or png.
-    - Image should be no larger and 500kb (kilobytes)
+    - Image should be no larger than 500kb (kilobytes)

 - Alternate Banner Image: Our standard interior banner image size is 1600px (width) by 500px (height), 72 ppi (pixels per inch) jpeg or png.
-    - Image should be no larger and 500kb (kilobytes)
+    - Image should be no larger than 500kb (kilobytes)